 Fitting the Permanent Crown

 When the custom crown is ready, you’ll return to the office for the final fitting.
 We’ll place the crown on your tooth and check to make sure it fits well and feels natural.
-We will also make adjustments if needed.
+We’ll also make adjustments if needed.

-Once everything is perfect, Dr. Radzeszewski will securely bond the crown to your tooth.
+Once everything is perfect, Dr. Radziszewski will securely bond the crown to your tooth.
 You’ll leave our office with a restored, beautiful smile!

 How to Care for Dental Crowns

 You can easily maintain your new crowns at home and in our dental office.
-Follow these tips to ensure your crowns last:
+Follow these tips so your crowns last:

-If you are unfamiliar with dental crowns, you may have several questions.
-Learn more about dental crown treatment in Chicago and Arlington Heights with answers to these commonly asked questions:
+If you’re unfamiliar with dental crowns, you may have several questions.
+Learn more about dental crown treatment in Chicago and Arlington Heights with answers to these commonly asked questions.

 Will I have sensitivity after getting a crown?